-12.3.7 Theorem The functor $F : SO(\mathscr{C}) \to Func(\mathscr{C}, Cat)$ defined in 12.3.4 is an equivalence of categories with pseudo-inverse G.
+12.3.7 Theorem The functor $F : SO(\mathcal{C}) \longrightarrow Func(\mathcal{C}, Cat)$ defined in 12.3.4 is an equivalence of categories with pseudo-inverse G.

 There is a similar equivalence of categories between split fibrations and contravariant functors.
 The details are in [Nico, 1983].
-Moreover, the non-split case for both fibrations and opfibrations corresponds in a precise way to 'pseudo-functors', which are like functors except that identities and composites are preserved only up to natural isomorphisms.
+Moreover, the nonsplit case for both fibrations and opfibrations corresponds in a precise way to 'pseudo-functors', which are like functors except that identities and composites are preserved only up to natural isomorphisms.
 See [Gray, 1966] (the terminology has evolved since that article).
 A generalization of this equivalence is described in [Pavlović and Abramsky, 1997], page 151, with references to the literature for other generalizations.